Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Scale up the App Service plan of Contoso1812.
 - [x] Upload a PFX file to Contoso1812.

-### You have an Azure subscription that contains an Azure key vault named Vault1.
+### You have an Azure subscription that contains an Azure Key Vault named Vault1.
 On January 1, 2019, Vault1 stores the following secrets.
 Which can each secret be used by an application?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.
 Password1: Password2

 ![Question 154 part 1](images/question154_1.jpg)
 ![Question 154 part 2](images/question154_2.jpg)